-Different delay line configurations in optical packet switching network have been studied in [4].
+Different delay line configurations in optical packet switching network have been studied in [Sus00].
 It was found that the best results were obtained with irregular configurations that include both short and long delay lines.
 Based on these findings we use similar configurations in this paper, and also compare them with regular configurations.
-The difference between these studies is that in [4] fixed length packets were used, while in this study the bursts are of variable length.
-Therefore also delay lines that are less than the maximum burst length can be used.
+In this paper, different delay line configurations are studied in optical burst switching networks.
+The difference between these studies is that in [Sus00] fixed length packets were used, while in this study the bursts are of variable length.
+Therefore also delay lines that are less than the maximum burst length are used.